micro-tools/node-pohl/README.md

 - all you need is a redis cluster/sentinel setup (works with single instance as well..), include this lib in your services and call 2 functions thats about it
 - message queuing, task locking, failovers or timeouts have been wrapped in a super simple callback-like syntax that also scales inside of your software to multiple topics and endless message/task types
 - overhead is between 3-5ms constantly
-- benchmarks hits about 1550 rps (full-roundtrip) per second on i7 @ 2GHZ and Redis 3.2.1 single docker instance
+- benchmarks hits 9000 rpc/s (full-roundtrip) on mobile i7 @ 2GHZ and Redis 3.2.1 single docker instance, with a single sender

 #how to use/install
 - `npm install pohl`
 - check ./example/index.js for a usage example
-- run example with `npm test`
+- run example with `npm start`
 - run tests with `npm test` (requires localhost redis with default conf)
 - run benchmark with `npm run benchmark`